-Investing in a Junior Stocks & Shares ISA can be a great way to grow your child’s savings rather than leaving it in cash. £1,000 invested in 2008 would have been worth £2,384 ten years later.
+Investing in a Junior Stocks & Shares ISA can be a great way to grow your child’s savings rather than leaving it in cash. £1,000 invested in 2008 would have been worth £2,915 at the end of 2019.

 The chart shows return on the FTSE All World and the Bank of England base rate from 2008 to 2019.
 FTSE All-World Total Return GBP, Morningstar.
 Bank of England base rate, Bank of England.
 Excludes fees.
 Investing should be regarded as longer term (at least 5 years) and you may get back less than you invest.
 Past performance is not a reliable guide to future performance.

-Join 300,000 people already saving and investing for the future with the award-winning Moneybox app.
+Join over 350,000 people already saving and investing for the future with the award-winning Moneybox app.